Geothermal Production Managers

 - Manufacturing Systems

-To work as a geothermal production manager, you must:
+To work as a fuel cell engineer, you must:

 - have a high school diploma or GED;